peiyong86/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

+As a first step, I create an equal distribution of training data by duplication of original dataset, that will make sure that each traffic sign will get similar training.
+After duplication, total num of training set is 86430.
+Each class has 2010 samples.

-As a first step, I normalized the image data so that data have mean 0 and variance of 1.
+As a second step, I normalized the image data so that data have mean 0 and variance of 1.
-Normalization also makes the values of each feature have equal range.
+Normalization is very import, it makes the values of each feature have equal range.
 So that the corrections caused by learning rate would same in each dimension.

 I decided to generate additional data because data augmentation can reduce over-fitting problem and boost the performance.
 To add more data to the the data set, I used the following techniques from this paper: http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf

 The data augmentation techniques I used include: rescale, shift and rotate.